April and the Extraordinary World: Plot

 April, Julius and Darwin escape on the plane, which Pops has repaired, with Pizoni stowed away.
 On the plane, they find a film that reveals the truth behind the world's problems.
 The scientists have been kidnapped by two sentient komodo dragons bred by Gustave as part of his research back in 1870.
 The lizards, Rodrigue and Chimène, have used the scientists to create a jungle ecosystem underneath Paris, where the scientists work alongside the lizards' offspring on an ambitious project.
 The lizards remotely hijack the plane, but Pizoni brings the plane down in the jungle.
 April, Darwin, and Julius reunite with April's mother, Annette, who reveals the lizards' ultimate project: launching a rocket loaded with vegetation made invulnerable from the serum to other planets, terraforming them to escape the humans' wars, pollution, and violence.
 Pops and Pizoni are captured and imprisoned.
 There, they meet April's father Paul, who has been imprisoned for rebelling against the project.

 April's group causes a blackout that frees the prisoners.
 Pizoni tries to escape while Pops and Paul try to find the others.
-At the rocket's launch, Julius secretly switches April's serum with plain water before handing it to Rodrigue.
-Rodrigue drinks the "serum" and reveals he has rigged the rocket to explode, wiping out humanity so he can take over the world.
+At the rocket's launch, Julius secretly switches April's serum with plain water before handing it to Rodrigue who drinks the "serum" and reveals he has rigged the rocket to explode, wiping out humanity so he can take over the world.
 Rodrigue kills Chimène when she tries to stop him and Julius fatally shoots Rodrigue.
 April douses the vegetation on the rocket with her serum, fulfilling Chimène's plan, and Darwin redirects the rocket to space.
 The Franklins, Julius, and the scientists join Pizoni in escaping to the surface and witness the rocket exploding in space.

 Pizoni becomes the head of Emperor Napoleon V's security service in reward for foiling the lizards' plot.
 With the scientists free, technology begins advancing rapidly.
 April continues to work on the serum but never finds a way to make it work for humans.
 Man finally reaches the Moon in 2001, where astronauts discover Darwin, still alive.
 An elderly Julius breaks the happy news to his wife, April.